browserengineering/book/book/scheduling.md

 raster-and-draw, after the 20ms spent rendering the rendering thread would 46ms left over, which could be used for running JavaScript.
-And that in turn means many tasks could be handled with a delay of no more than 20ms, which makes the browser much more responsive.
+And that in turn means many tasks could be handled with a delay of no more than 20ms (and the other thread 66ms), which makes the browser much more responsive.
 That's reason enough to add a second thread.

 Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The browser thread corresponds